-Note that Visual Profiler and nvprof are deprecated and will be removed in a future CUDA release.
+Note that Visual Profiler and nvprof will be deprecated in a future CUDA release.
 The NVIDIA Volta platform is the last architecture on which these tools are fully supported.
 It is recommended to use next-generation tools NVIDIA Nsight Systems for GPU and CPU sampling and tracing and NVIDIA Nsight Compute for GPU kernel profiling.

-Refer the Migrating to Nsight Tools from Visual Profiler and nvprof section for more details.
+Refer the Migrating to Nsight Tools from Visual Profiler and nyprof section for more details.